onegronm/general-tree/README.md

 }
 ```

 4. Define visitors for your general tree in the 'visitor' namespace.
-The visitors define operations supported on each node of type T.
+The visitors define operations on node<T>.
 ```java
 public class EntityPrintVisitor : Visitor<Entity> {
     public StringBuilder sb;